softleader/specification-mapper/starter/README.md

     impersonate-logger: true
 ```

-If you need full customization, simply register your custom `WriterFactory` as a *Spring @Bean*.
+If you need full customization, simply register your custom `ASTWriterFactory` as a *Spring @Bean*.
 It will automatically be detected and added to the *Default SpecMapper* during the app startup!

 Here's how to configure it: